 What to expect at a Judicial Pre-trial Meeting

 Before a person goes to trial, there may be meetings between the Crown and the accused (or his/her counsel) and between counsel and a judge.
-A meeting before a judge is called a judicial pre-trial.
+Two parties will meet with a judge to discuss their case before the trial.

 What is the Purpose of a Judicial Pre-Trial?